charles-dyfis-net/networkd-dispatcher/README.md

 # networkd-dispatcher

-Dispatcher service for systemd-networkd connection status changes
+Networkd-dispatcher is a dispatcher daemon for systemd-networkd connection status changes.
+This daemon is similar to [NetworkManager-dispatcher](https://developer.gnome.org/NetworkManager/unstable/NetworkManager.html), but is much more limited in the types of events it supports due to the limited nature of systemd-networkd.

+Desired actions (scripts) are placed into directories that reflect [systemd-networkd operational states](https://www.freedesktop.org/software/systemd/man/networkctl.html), and are executed when the daemon receives the relevant event from systemd-networkd.

+The deamon listens for signals from systemd-networkd over dbus, so it should be very light on resources (e.g. no polling).
+It is meant to be run as a system-wide daemon (as root).
+This allows it to be used for tasks such as starting a VPN after a connection is established.

 ## Usage

-Application expects that scripts are executable and owned by root (gid = uid = 0), and will not execute scripts that are otherwise.
+The deamon expects that scripts are 1) executable and 2) owned by root (gid = uid = 0), and will not execute scripts that are otherwise.

 Scripts can be installed into these directories under ```/etc/networkd-dispatcher```: